jimz011/homekit-infused/README.md

 <a href="https://discord.gg/WZvK4Cb"><img src="https://img.shields.io/badge/-Discord-5865F2?&style=for-the-badge&logo=discord&logoColor=white" height=35></a>

-# Deprecation warning: This project has NOT been updated since 2023, it might still work or it might not.
-No new updates or new features will be added to HKI5.
-When installing, do so at your own risk!
-If you want to make changes to the project, feel free to fork the repo and push your own version.
-As far as I know the project is for the most part still usable as of December 2025.
+# Deprecation warning: This project has NOT been updated since 2023.

 ##### HKI 6 was the supposed successor, but is cancelled!
-##### HKI 7 is under construction, it may be released or it may not be released.
-It may also be released under a different name or as modules that can be added to the UI instead of a full dashboard.
+##### Instead I have released a separate card instead https://github.com/jimz011/hki-header-card

 ##### For anyone seeking news about the future of this project feel free to join the discord channel (link above).
 In the meantime I wanted to thank everyone that supported this project.